Trump returns to Capitol Hill for first time since Jan. 6 attack in visit GOP calls "unifying"

 Trump continues to insist the 2020 presidential election was rigged, and has cast doubt on the integrity of the upcoming November election — as have several of his GOP allies.

-Ahead of Trump's meeting with congressional Republicans, Republicans on the House Administration Committee have issued subpoenas for documents from Biden administration Cabinet members about agency efforts to help with voter registration, election information and to combat election misinformation and conspiracy theories.
+Ahead of Trump's meeting with congressional Republicans, Republicans on the House Administration Committee issued subpoenas for documents from President Biden's Cabinet about agency efforts to help with voter registration, election information and to combat election misinformation and conspiracy theories.
 The subpoenas were sent to 15 Cabinet-level officials.

+While he was in the area, Trump also met with GOP Virginia Gov. Glenn Youngkin in Virginia to review recent polling data from the state that suggests the state might be competitive in November, sources familiar with the conversation said.
+The Trump campaign has recent internal polling that shows Trump within striking distance of Mr. Biden in Virginia, a state that the president won by 10 points in 2020.

+If the Trump campaign starts putting more effort into flipping the state, which has not backed a Republican for president since 2004, it could push the Biden campaign to divert more resources to a state considered to be safe for the president.